 4 Incredible Rare Cat Breeds

-From the wildcats that roam the woods to the domesticated kitties that stalk toy mice from the comfort of their own homes, these rare cat breeds are notable for their remarkable colors, distinguishing features and
+From the wildcats that roam the woods to the domesticated kitties that stalk toy mice from the comfort of their own homes, these rare cat breeds are notable for their remarkable colors, distinguishing features and personalities.

 The Cymric is the long-haired, double-coated member of the uncommon Manx cat breed that gets its name from the Isle of Man, an island nestled in the northern Irish Sea between Ireland and England.
-The Manx is an ancient breed that has long been prized as a ship's cat and is distinguished by her round, tailless rump.
+The Manx is an ancient breed that has long been prized as a ship's cat and is distinguished by their round, tailless rump.
 Legend tells that when the biblical hero Noah closed up the Ark, his cat's tail got trapped in the door and fell off.

 Although you won't often find rare cat breeds in an animal shelter, you can contact your local adoption center to see if any distinctive-looking kitties have arrived.
 Some adoption groups may even specialize in a particular breed characteristic, such as Tailless Cat Rescue of Liberty, North Carolina.
 Whether you're looking to adopt one of the uncommon cat breeds or are happily attached to a lovable moggie, you'll discover there are many marvelous cats with rich histories.